lammps/lammps/doc/src/Howto_structured_data.rst

 After extracting the YAML format data and parsing it, it can be easily imported for further processing with the `pandas
 <https://pandas.pydata.org/>`_ and `matplotlib
 <https://matplotlib.org/>`_ Python modules.
-The JSON format parser in
-*pandas* can also process data imported from YAML files.
-Because of the organization of the data in the YAML format thermo output, it needs to be told to process only the 'data' part of the imported data and *normalize* it, and then one needs to set the column names from the 'keywords' entry later.
-The following example Python script code demonstrates this, and creates the image shown on the right of a simple plot of various bonded energy contributions versus the timestep from a run of the 'peptide' example input after changing the :doc:`thermo style
-<thermo_style>` to 'yaml'.
-The properties to be used for x and y values
-can be conveniently selected through the keywords.
+Because of the organization
+of the data in the YAML format thermo output, it needs to be told to process only the 'data' part of the imported data to create a pandas dataframe, and one needs to set the column names from the 'keywords' entry.
+The following Python script code example demonstrates this, and creates the image shown on the right of a simple plot of various bonded energy contributions versus the timestep from a run of the 'peptide' example input after changing the :doc:`thermo style <thermo_style>` to 'yaml'.
+The properties to be used for x and y values can be conveniently selected through the keywords.
 Please note that those keywords can be changed to custom strings with the :doc:`thermo_modify colname <thermo_modify>` command.

 .. code-block:: python